zaphosting/docs/docs/gameserver-tebex.md

 Tebex will now sent an invite to the email address linked to your ZAP-Hosting customer account.
 Please follow the instructions within the email to activate your Tebex account.
 You will be guided through the basic configuration of your shop.

-### Step 3 - Install the Tebex plugin onto your game server
+## Install the Tebex plugin onto your game server
 This process is normally automated.
 If we have no plugin for an automatic setup present on our servers or if we are missing the pingback of Tebex you will have to perform a manual setup.

-### Step 4 - Install & configure the Tebex plugin
+## Install & configure the Tebex plugin
 Install the appropriate game server plugin for your game manually.
 The setup process differs from game to game.
 Basic instructions on how to install the plugins can be found [here](https://docs.tebex.io/store/integrating-with-your-game-server-or-website/minecraft-java-edition).

-#### Step 5 - Confirm the successful installation with us
+### - Confirm the successful installation with us
 Finally you will have to confirm that you installed the game server plugin successfully.

 ![](https://screensaver01.zap-hosting.com/index.php/s/DkDtPMtij2QTKGS/preview)